ArchangelTheGod/Tengu-Assistant/README.txt

 Edit the code at your discretion, Use in social media posts, share to others, etc

 You shall NOT:
 Redistribute as a monetized asset, not give credit to me, give the exact file to another person, use the assistant in illgal activity, tweak the code for bad intentions, claim as your own/implement copyrights, etc

 --End--

+--Credits--
+Axxl, Project Founder And Head Coder
+DreadKnought, Bug tracker
+Zachary, Head Of Art Department And Design

 Links: null